donhector/blog/content/page/about/index.md

 ## Contact

-Please use the social icons in the left hand side menu to reach out to me.
+Use the social icons underneath my picture to reach out to me.

 ---